will4skill/algo-review/README.md

 **Time:** O(n)
 **Space:** O(n)

-## 39. Merge Two Sorted Lists
+## 39. Merge Two Sorted Lists ☠️
 **Reference:** https://leetcode.com/problems/merge-two-sorted-lists/solutions/1826666/c-easy-to-understand-2-approaches-recursive-iterative/

 **Description:** You are given the heads of two sorted linked lists list1 and list2.
 Merge the two lists into one sorted list.
-The list should be made by splicing together the nodes of the first two lists.Return the head of the merged linked list.
+The list should be made by splicing together the nodes of the first two lists.
+Return the head of the merged linked list.

 **Constraints:**
 The number of nodes in both lists is in the range [0, 50].